Which Covid insurance is right for traveling abroad?

 What does quarantine mean for Covid?

-Some countries have introduced traveler reception policies, with new arrivals confined to quarantine (or fourteen) either systematically, or in the event of detection of fever or a positive Covid-19 test on arrival at international airports.
-Travellers must either be able to prove that they have accommodation to spend their quarantine period, or they are placed directly in facilities dedicated to receiving infected people.
-Some countries require you to stay in a dedicated facility until you receive the results of the tests performed on arrival.
-If they are negative, you are free to move around.
+Some countries have established policies for welcoming travellers, with new arrivals confined to quarantine (or quatorzaine) either systematically, or in the event of detection of fever or a positive test for Covid-19 on arrival at international airports.
+Travellers must then either be able to prove that they have accommodation to spend their quarantine period, or they are placed directly in establishments dedicated to receiving infected people.
+Some countries require you to stay in a dedicated facility until you receive the results of tests carried out on arrival.
+If they are negative, you are free to travel.

 What are the symptoms of the coronavirus epidemic?

-Clinical symptoms are those usually observed during winter flu epidemics, i.e. diffuse muscle pain, fatigue, runny nose, muscle aches.
-In the 2nd stage, fever and respiratory signs (cough, respiratory discomfort, chest pain) follow.
+Clinical symptoms are those usually observed during winter flu epidemics: diffuse muscle aches, fatigue, runny nose, muscle pain.
+They are followed by fever and respiratory signs (cough, respiratory discomfort, chest pain).
 The incubation period averages 5 days, and the onset of the disease is gradual, in contrast to the more sudden onset of influenza.
-The latest findings indicate that the virus could be present in the body for up to 20 days.
-Depending on the severity of clinical signs, 20% of patients need to be kept in hospital, including 5% in intensive care.
-In 30% to 60% of people, the infection causes few or no clinical symptoms.
-The major health crisis stems from the fact that complications from the infection set in very quickly and are very serious, with a life-threatening prognosis requiring intensive hospital resources.
-These complications only affect a small proportion of the population, and the majority of other people can be carriers of the virus without becoming ill.
+The latest findings indicate that the virus may be present in the body for up to 20 days.
+Depending on the severity of clinical signs, 20% of patients require hospitalization, including 5% in intensive care.
+In 30% to 60% of cases, the infection causes few or no clinical symptoms.
+The major health crisis arises from the fact that complications of the infection set in very quickly and are very serious, with a life-threatening prognosis requiring intensive hospital resources.
+These complications only affect a small proportion of the population, since most other people can be carriers of the virus without becoming ill.

-Coronaviruses (Covs) are a family of viruses that can cause health problems ranging from the common cold to more serious illnesses such as MERS and SARS.
+Coronaviruses (Covs) are a family of viruses that can cause health problems ranging from the common cold to more serious illnesses such as MERS or SARS.
 The most vulnerable people are the ones most affected, and they need to follow these precautions carefully.
-Priority is given to the elderly, the chronically ill, newborn babies and pregnant women.
+These include the elderly, people with chronic illnesses, newborn babies and pregnant women.
 The case-fatality rate is around 3 to 5%.

 Covid’s impact on mobility